BitcoinDesign/Guide/guide/payments/payment-request-formats.md

 # Payment request formats

 Payment information can be shared in many formats and over diverse communication channels.
-Each has its own advantages and limitations, these formats seen together allow for broad flexibility in initiating payments.
-Note that some of them are still maturing and have varying support across applications.
+Each has its advantages and limitations, these formats seen together allow for broad flexibility in initiating payments.
+Some of them are still maturing and have varying support across applications.

 ### On-chain addresses